 (4) all of the increase shall be effective in year 2005 and thereafter.

 Subd.
 2. Programs. (a) The commissioner may require public utilities to make investments and expenditures in energy conservation improvements, explicitly setting forth the interest rates, prices, and terms under which the improvements must be offered to the customers.
-The required programs must cover a two-year period.
-Public utilities shall file conservation improvement plans by June 1, on a schedule determined by order of the commissioner.
+The required programs must cover no more than a four-year period.
+Public utilities shall file conservation improvement plans by June 1, on a schedule determined by order of the commissioner, but at least every four years.
 Plans received by a public utility by June 1 must be approved or approved as modified by the commissioner by December 1 of that same year.
 The commissioner shall give special consideration and encouragement to programs that bring about significant net savings through the use of energy-efficient lighting.
 The commissioner shall evaluate the program on the basis of cost-effectiveness and the reliability of technologies employed.
 The commissioner's order must provide to the extent practicable for a free choice, by consumers participating in the program, of the device, method, material, or project constituting the energy conservation improvement and for a free choice of the seller, installer, or contractor of the energy conservation improvement, provided that the device, method, material, or project seller, installer, or contractor is duly licensed, certified, approved, or qualified, including under the residential conservation services program, where applicable.